18F/DOI-Digital-Services-PIA-UX/README.md

 [CDC PIA Guide](http://www2.cdc.gov/cdcup/library/process_guides/doc/CDC_UP_Process_Guide_PIA.doc) - a good brief on what the PIA is, what it should be used for, and a list of resources.
 Also includes a flowchart of the approval process for a system, and where a PIA fits into that.

+[FDIC Active PIAs and Template](https://www.fdic.gov/about/privacy/assessments.html) - the FDIC template appears to well organized and streamlined.

 [FTC PIA Assessments](https://www.ftc.gov/site-information/privacy-policy/privacy-impact-assessments)

 [GSA PIA Assessments](http://www.gsa.gov/portal/content/102237)